 3. Park Sign Program Guidelines

-More than most projects identity elements from parks spread into websites, print graphics and social media.
-Todays parks can often span hundreds of miles and encompass multiple facilities so park sign program guidelines must also be flexible, providing the ability to expand and change.
+More than most projects, identity elements of parks spread into websites, print graphics and social media.
+Today’s parks can often span hundreds of miles and encompass multiple facilities so park sign program guidelines must also be flexible, providing the ability to expand and change.

 4. Signage Durability

-Paying extra for durable and easy to clean materials is well worth the price down the road.
+Investing in durable and easy to maintain materials is well worth the cost and effort down the road.

 5. Signage Illumination

 Whether through solar, reflectivity or electrical connections, an illumination program is important, particularly for maps and other display elements.